 Coronavirus may keep coming back every year, say experts

-New Delhi, Apr 29: Sars-Cov-2, the virus that causes the coronavirus disease (COVID-19), cannot be stopped and will continue to cause seasonal infections like the flu, top chinese scientists have said.
+New Delhi, Apr 29: Sars-Cov-2, the virus that causes the coronavirus disease (COVID-19), cannot be stopped and will continue to cause seasonal infections like the flu, top Chinese scientists have said.

 "This is very likely to be an epidemic that coexists with humans for a long time, becomes seasonal and is sustained within human bodies," said Jin Qi, director of the Institute of Pathogen Biology at China's apex medical research institute, the Chinese Academy of Medical Sciences, according to Bloomberg News.